When is Commencement?

 Who is eligible to participate in Commencement?

-Degree candidates who have met all academic requirements and who have properly applied for graduation for May 2017 are eligible to participate.
-August 2016 and December 2016 graduates are also welcome and encouraged to participate in the annual Commencement exercises.
+Degree candidates who have met all academic requirements and who have properly applied for graduation for May 2020 are eligible to participate.
+August 2019 and December 2019 graduates are also welcome and encouraged to participate in the annual Commencement exercises, please notify the registrar if you intend to participate.

 What are the academic requirements to graduate?